soyfaii/pctochat/README.md

 only one person has to download the program so that everyone in the same network can access it using their browser!!!

 everyone on the internet can access it too if you forward the chosen port (2004 by default) on your router's configuration

+## build

+use `pyinstaller` to create the binaries for better portability. use the build configurations on the `spec` files